Who we are > Patrons and ambassadors

 Gemma Sheppard

 Gemma Sheppard, most famously known for Channel 5's award-winning television makeover show “10 Years Younger”.
 Gemma is an international stylist who has worked with some of Britain's best known music, TV stars and most of the top fashion designers.
 She has her own beautiful fashion and lifestyle brand Voyages & Vanity.
-Throughout her career, Gemma has been praised for her passion and ability to empower people through style, helping them feel the best version of themselves - something that our Smart Works mission aligns with.
-We can't wait to hear about her experience in the fashion industry, her time as a lead fashion stylist on some of the UK's biggest TV programmes including Britain's Got Talent and The X Factor and about how she uses fashion as a force for good, empowering others and making them feel their most confident selves.
+Throughout her career, Gemma has been praised for her passion and ability to empower people through style, helping them feel the best version of themselves - something that our Smart Works Greater Manchester mission aligns with.

 Michelle Ackerley